 A registered nurse is available in the Health Center throughout the school day.
 A student who needs to see the nurse during the day must obtain a pass from his/her teacher before going to the Health Center unless an emergency situation exists.
 The parent/guardian designated in PowerSchool will be notified when a student is to be excused from school after assessment by the school nurse.
-The parent/guardian has the option to contact the Attendance Office (630) 942-7480 to excuse their child from school.
 See also Policy 7:100 Health Examinations, Immunizations, and Exclusion of Students, Policy 7:285 Allergy, and Policy 7:7270 Administering Medicines to Students.